Term of the Moment

 (1) For the Android version of this encyclopedia, see Android CDE.

 (2) Following are the versions of Google's Android operating system, which comes with a variety of Google applications.
 Unlike the iPhone, each Android device manufacturer can overlay its own user interface features, which means the same version of the OS may not function identically in different devices.
-In addition, OS versions are rolled out at different times, and not all Android devices qualify to receive new updates.
+In addition, OS versions are rolled out at different times, and not all Android devices qualify to receive the latest updates.
 To save battery, a Doze mode limits background activity on a per-app basis, and Do Not Disturb can be set to avoid calls while allowing repeat callers to get through.
 See Android.

 Android 14 (2023)